Nightfury874/VSCodeExtensionShowingPanda/README.md

 ## Features

-Shows images of cute pandas when execited, right now it opens a new browser tab to do the same,
+Shows images of cute pandas when execited, right now it opens a new browser tab to do the same, ok

 ## Requirements